Newt Scamander: Fantastic Beasts: The Secrets of Dumbledore

 In 1932, Newt Scamander nurses a pregnant Qilin, who births twins.
 Grindelwald's acolytes kill the mother Qilin and capture one of the twins, whom Grindelwald slaughters to gain precognition.
 However, Newt saves the younger Qilin twin and keeps him safe.

 Albus Dumbledore entrusts Newt to form and lead a group to thwart Grindelwald's plans of world domination.
 Newt forms a team consisting of his auror brother Theseus, Muggle friend Jacob Kowalski, Ilvermorny Charms professor Eulalie "Lally" Hicks, his assistant Bunty and Yusuf Kama.
 Newt presents Jacob with a wand as per Dumbledore's orders, much to Jacob's surprise and joy.
 Newt, Jacob, Lally and Theseus are all shocked when Grindelwald is acquitted of all charges and is also allowed to stand in the upcoming election as a candidate.
 After Theseus is stunned and abducted by Grindelwald's acolytes, Newt infiltrates German prison Erkstag and rescues his brother.
 At Hog's head, Dumbledore reveals to Newt that Credence Barebone is actually the illegitimate son of his younger brother Aberforth Dumbledore.
 Newt attempts to comfort a guilt-ridden Dumbledore but in vain.
 However before leaving, Newt tells Dumbledore that he has a chance to correct his mistakes.

 Newt, Theseus, Jacob, Lally, Bunty and Dumbledore reach Bhutan where the election for the new supreme mugwump is held.
 Grindelwald manipulates the election and deceitfully wins.
 But with Credence's help, Newt exposes that the Qilin which chose Grindelwald was already dead, reanimated through necromancy.
 Newt releases the remaining alive Qilin, which chooses Vicência Santos as the new Supreme Mugwump.
 Enraged and defeated, Grindelwald flees, but not before his and Dumbledore's blood pact is broken in a chain of spells.
 Dumbledore sincerely thanks Newt for all his help; Aberforth accepts a dying Credence and takes him home.
 As Queenie regrets joining Grindelwald and renounces the dark side, she and Jacob marry.
 Newt attends the wedding as Jacob's best man.
-Newt is heartfelt and speechless to see his love-interest Tina there as well.
+Newt is gladdened and rendered speechless to see his love-interest Tina there as well.
 The two reunite and attend the wedding together.

 Later life

-After the end of the Global Wizarding war, Newt and Tina marry at some point of time.
+At some time after the end of the Global Wizarding War, Newt and Tina marry.
 Newt creates the Werewolf Register and the Ban on Experimental Breeding.
 Newt also works for the Dragon Research and Restraint Bureau.
 In 1979, he is awarded The Order of Merlin - Second Class for his services to magizoology.
-A Chocolate Frog Card is named after him.
-His grandson Rolf Scamander - a naturalist by profession - goes on to marry Luna Lovegood.
+He appears on a Chocolate Frog Card.
+His grandson Rolf Scamander—a naturalist by profession—goes on to marry Luna Lovegood.
 Soon, Newt becomes the great-grandfather of twins Lorcan and Lysander.

 As depicted in Harry Potter and the Prisoner of Azkaban, Newt Scamander visits Hogwarts in 1993 or 1994 for some unknown reason, thus appearing on the Marauder's Map.
 Newt writes A Children's Anthology of Monsters, an edition for younger readers.
 As of 2017, Newt Scamander is still "alive and well".